 It’s an easy and short hike.
 The trailhead is on the Grand Canyon Lodge, and it’s only 3 miles hike.
 The elevation is 8,160 feet, gain 100 feet.
 This trail follows the canyon rim to the North Rim Campground.
-The views are beautiful.
+The views of North Rim are beautiful.

 North Kaibab Trail from North Rim

 This trailhead is located 2,5 miles north of the Cape Royal parking area.
 It’s a moderate hike, which takes 4 miles round-trip.
 The elevation is 7,850 feet and gains 210 feet.
-This walk offers a magnificent view of the canyon.
+This walk offers a magnificent view of the North Rim of Grand Canyon.